teacher-zhou/ComponentBuilder/README.md

 # ComponentBuilder
-A framework can easily help you to create blazor component from code behind.
+A framework can easily help you to create blazor component.

 # QuickStart